UmSenhorQualquer/taiga-reports/README.md

-# Taiga stats
+# Taiga reports

-The generates stats and graphs for taiga.io
+The generates reports for taiga.io

 ## Workload prediction for the next days